Multirate Timestepping for the Incompressible Navier-Stokes Equations in Overlapping Grids: Preliminaries

-\end{enumerate} Since the solution is known up to $t^{n-1}$, the initial iterate ($q=0$, the {\em predictor step}) uses interdomain boundary data based on $m$th-order extrapolation in time.
+\item Use $Q$ simultaneous Schwarz iterations to solve the {\em linear} Stokes subproblems (\ref{eq:prsol}) and (\ref{eq:velsol}) to yield the velocity-pressure pair, $\bphi^{s,n,q}=[\bu^{s,n,q},p^{s,n,q}]^T$. \end{enumerate} \begin{itemize}[leftmargin=0em] \item Prior to each Schwarz iteration, interpolate the interdomain boundary data (global process).
+Since the solution is known up to $t^{n-1}$, the initial iterate ($q=0$, the {\em predictor step}) uses interdomain boundary data based on $m$th-order extrapolation in time.
 The $Q$ subsequent Schwarz iterations (the {\em corrector steps}) directly interpolate the interdomain boundary data from the most recent iteration: